 Renters, or people living in condos or multi-family dwellings, may be restricted from growing cannabis in their homes based on rules in rental agreements or condominium bylaws.

-The City of Red Deer will be updating its website as more information becomes available.
 If you have specific questions, please call us at 403-342-8111, and we will get you to the right department and people who can answer your specific questions.

 There is a lot of misleading information floating around about cannabis and legalization.
 The links below will take you to webpages from reputable sources.